 Each NDA submitted for FDA approval is usually reviewed for administrative completeness to permit a substantive review within 60 days following receipt of the application.
 If deemed complete, the FDA will "file" the NDA, thereby triggering substantive review of the application.
 The FDA may request additional information rather than accept an NDA for filing.
 In this event, the application must be resubmitted with that additional information.
 The resubmitted application is also subject to review before the FDA accepts it for filing.
-Once the submission is accepted for filing, the FDA begins an indepth substantive review.
-The FDA has established performance goals for the review of NDAs- six months from the filing date for applications subject to priority review and ten months from the filing date for applications subject to standard review.
+Once the submission is accepted for filing, the FDA begins an in-depth substantive review.
+The FDA has established performance goals for the review of NDAs- six months from the filing date for applications subject to standard review.
 However, the FDA is not legally required to complete its review within these periods, and these performance goals may change over time.